Saturday: Sausage and Lentil Casserole

 Now my vegetables are starting to look translucent and glossy, some golden edges are starting to appear too.
 I grate in the clove of garlic and let it fry for another minute before stirring in 1 tbsp tomato puree.

 I pour in the lentils.
 It seems like a lot of lentils – and it is – but these will be the base for a couple of salads for me for lunch and another main course for us later in the week.
 Stir them to coat them in the tomato flavoured veg.
-I pop the sausages back in and cover the whole thing with 500ml chicken stock.
+I pop the sausages back into the casserole and cover the whole thing with 500ml chicken stock.
 A bay leaf goes in and I wait patiently for the pan to come up to a gentle boil before I sandwich on the lid and turn the heat down to low.
 I leave it undisturbed for 20 minutes, then have a little peak to check on it.
 I give everything a stir and pop the lid back on to leave it for 20 minutes more.
 If it’s looking dry, add a bit more water.

-After 40 minutes of gentle gurgling on the hob, the sausages and lentils are both tender as can be.
+After 40 minutes of gentle gurgling on the hob, the sausages and lentils in our casserole are both tender as can be.
 I add the fistful of spinach and stir it through the steaming casserole until it wilts and folds gently into the sauce.
 I spoon the lentils and sausages on our plates and top them with a dollop of Dijon mustard.
 We open a bottle of red wine and enjoy our dinner.